micmejia/bible-dump/AMPC/Lamentations/Lam 5.md

-Our fathers sinned and are no more, and [^a]we have borne their iniquities.
+Our fathers sinned and are no more, and we have borne their iniquities.